Aisha500/BebeMart/README.md

 **BebeMart** is a community-driven, hyper-local marketplace designed to make children's essentials affordable for every Nigerian parent.
 By implementing a strict price cap and a unique "Gift-It-Forward" system, BebeMart ensures that quality clothes, toys, and gear remain accessible despite economic inflation.

+## 🔗 Live Deployment
+**View the live site here:** [https://bebe-mart.netlify.app](https://bebe-mart.netlify.app)

+---

 ## The Mission
 In an economy where the cost of new imported children's items has skyrocketed, BebeMart provides a platform for parents to declutter responsibly and for other families to acquire necessary items at a fraction of their retail price.

----

 ## Key Features